 School: Florida State University College of Medicine

 Abigail is a third year medical student at Florida State University College of Medicine - Daytona Beach.
-Prior to beginning medical school, she attained two bachelor degrees from the University of Florida, where her passion for the field of anesthesiology was ignited through patient safety research, mentorship, and exposure to the many essential roles of an anesthesiologist.
+Prior to beginning medical school, she attained two bachelor degrees from the University of Florida, where she discovered her passion for patient safety research and interest in the inter-professional, team model, of perioperative care.

-She was a FAER Medical Student Research Fellow at the University of Colorado in the Summer of 2019, and since the advent of COVID-19, has both developed and contributed to many resources for the Class of 2021 to better navigate the Match.
+She was a FAER Medical Student Research Fellow at the University of Colorado in the Summer of 2019 studying postoperative pulmonary outcomes in renal transplant and bariatric surgery patients.
+Since the advent of COVID-19, she has both developed and contributed to many resources for the Class of 2021 to better navigate the Match.

-As President of the ASA Medical Student Component, Abigail intends to further ASA’s mission to “secure the future” of anesthesiology.
-She plans to focus on the development of leadership and sponsorship opportunities for medical students including a diversity and inclusion initiative and program to enhance state component involvement.
+As President of the ASA Medical Student Component, Abigail intends to further the ASA’s mission to “secure the future” by increasing leadership and sponsorship opportunities for medical students including development of diversity and inclusion position and improvement of residency application resources.